 On August 18, 2017, the Audit Committee engaged BDO USA, LLP ("BDO") as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2017.
-During the two most recent fiscal years ended December 31, 2016 and 2015, and through the subsequent interim periods preceding such appointment, the Company had not consulted with BDO regarding either (i) the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's financial statements, or (ii) any matter that was either the subject of a "disagreement" (as defined in Item 304(a)(1)(iv) of Regulation S-K and the related instructions) or a "reportable event" (within the meaning of Item 304(a)(1)(v) of Regulation S-K).
+During the fiscal years ended December 31, 2016 and 2015, and through the subsequent interim periods preceding such appointment, the Company had not consulted with BDO regarding either (i) the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on the Company's financial statements, or (ii) any matter that was either the subject of a "disagreement" (as defined in Item 304(a)(1)(iv) of Regulation S-K and the related instructions) or a "reportable event" (within the meaning of Item 304(a)(1)(v) of Regulation S-K).
+BDO also reported on the Company's consolidated financial statements for the fiscal year ended December 31, 2018.

-The Audit Committee has selected BDO as the independent registered public accounting firm to audit the consolidated financial statements of the Company for the 2018 fiscal year.
+The Audit Committee has selected BDO as the independent registered public accounting firm to audit the consolidated financial statements of the Company for the 2019 fiscal year.
 Representatives of BDO are expected to be present at the Annual Meeting, will have the opportunity to make a statement if they so desire, and are expected to be available to respond to appropriate questions from shareholders.

-The following table presents fees for professional services rendered by BDO and EY for the audit or review of the Company's consolidated financial statements for the fiscal years ended December 31, 2017 and 2016, respectively, as well as fees billed for other services rendered by BDO and EY during each period.
+The following table presents fees for professional services rendered by BDO for the fiscal year ended December 31, 2018, and for BDO and EY for the audit or review of the Company's consolidated financial statements for the fiscal year ended December 31, 2017, as well as fees billed for other services rendered by BDO and EY during the respective periods.

-BDO in Fiscal 2017 EY in Fiscal 2017 EY in Fiscal 2016
+BDO in Fiscal 2018 BDO in Fiscal 2017 EY in Fiscal 2017

-Audit Fees 1 \$800,000 \$171,845 \$1,401,239
+Audit Fees 1 \$830,000 \$800,000 \$171,845

 Audit-Related Fees

-Tax Fees 2 \$ 16,830 \$ 19,000
+Tax Fees 2 \$ 16,830

-All Other Fees 3 \$ 2,160 \$ 2,046
+All Other Fees 3 \$ 2,160